What is a Sales Qualified Lead (SQL)?

 You know you’re doing this well when the leads feel like they are walking along the process without any bumps and bruises.
 This will take building a great bridge between your teams.
 Communication between the two couldn’t be more important.

 If you have a lack of unity between sales and marketing, leads will slip through the cracks.
-The biggest crack in many organizations is the one between MQL and SQL.
+The biggest crack in many organizations is the one between a Marketing Qualified Lead and a Sales Qualified Lead.

 How good is your team’s communication?